To opt in to weekly High School email updates, click here.

 SUNDAY NIGHT YOUTH GROUP

 We gather on Sunday nights from 6:00 - 7:30 pm.
 Students enjoy games, worship, teaching, discussion, and fellowship.
 We are meeting in the High School room.
-We ask that each person bring and wear a face covering.

 Small groups meet regularly to help students grow in Christ.
 Led by mature and caring adults, these groups guide students in exploring the Bible, sharing life together, and praying for one another.
 Small groups meet at various times and locations.
 Please contact Taylor Sutton (email@example.com, 317-617-0162) to inquire about joining a small group.